TeraNovaLP/EmailTest/README.md

 # EmailTest
-With this tool, you can try to connect to an email server and validate the credentials.
+With this tool, you can try a connection to an email server and validate the credentials.

 ## Usage
 1. Download the latest [Release](https://github.com/TeraNovaLP/EmailTest/releases) and unzip it.